 In many ways I am nothing like mum.
 I am introverted, careful, shy and pessimistic.
 Yet it’s when I cook that I know myself as her son.
 It’s when I cook that I have this strong sense of continuity with her.
 It’s in the kitchen that I remember mum most tangibly and know her influence and her love.
 When I’m in the kitchen I feel her spirit.

-In February this year I taught a unit called Table Spirituality.
-I’ve taught the subject before, many times, and each time I begin the first session with an extract from one of Jill Dupliex’s books, the unfortunately titled Old Food.
+For years now I have taught a unit called Table Spirituality.
+Each time I do I begin the first session with an extract from one of Jill Dupliex’s books, the unfortunately titled Old Food.
 Though Dupliex writes beautifully, I keep returning to this piece for more than good writing.
 For in a few simple paragraphs, she captures something deeply true about the spirit of cooking.
 It resonates each time I read it.